athenalry/athenalry/README.md

 ### Hi there 👋, thanks for visiting!
-My name is **Athena** and I am a rising sophomore studying Software Engineering Student at the University of Waterloo.
+My name is **Athena** and I am a sophomore studying Software Engineering Student at the University of Waterloo.
 I'm looking for an internship from Jan - Apr 2021.
 If you are hiring, feel free to reach out!

-### 📚 Current Work:
+### 📚 The past summer, I:

-- 💻 Working from 🏡 [@Hubdoc](https://www.hubdoc.com/) as a Software Developer, previously at RBC
+- Worked from 🏡 [Xero, formerly Hubdoc](https://www.hubdoc.com/) as a Software Developer
-- 👩‍💻 Building platforms to connect students to entrepreneurial opportunities 💡 [@ Entrepeneurship Society Waterloo](https://entsoc.ca/)
+- 👩‍💻 Built platforms to connect students to entrepreneurial opportunities 💡 [@ Entrepeneurship Society Waterloo](https://entsoc.ca/)
-- ⚡ Developing a full stack web app that helps students prepare for their interviews 💼 with MongoDB, Express, React and Node.js
+- ⚡ Developed a full stack web app that helps students prepare for their interviews 💼 with MongoDB, Express, React and Node.js

 ### 📧 Contact Me
 [Email](mailto:athenaparthenos2@gmail.com) | [LinkedIn](https://www.linkedin.com/in/athena-liu) | To learn more: [website.](http://athenalry.github.io/)